Covid-19: The Wake-Up Call

 After a decade where politics in the U.S. and the U.K. were consumed with inward-facing struggles, a new Asian model of government has been gaining ground in countries like South Korea, Singapore and Taiwan.
 China too has been climbing the league tables in education and health.
 The recent events in Washington, D.C., have highlighted the problems in the West’s most powerful democracy; but the EU, which has been through Brexit and Covid without fundamentally changing its structure, also faces challenges.
 This session examined the major question facing the world right now: can the West wake up before it’s too late?

 Tom Enders is the President of the German Council on Foreign Relations (DGAP).
 Previously he served as CEO of Airbus and EADS from 2005 to 2019.
-Prior to joining the aerospace industry in 1991, he worked at the German Ministry of Defense and at different think tanks.
 He studied at the Universities of Bonn and Los Angeles (UCLA) and served as an air-borne officer in the German Armed Forces.
-Currently, he is a board member of a variety of companies, e.g. Linde AG, Lufthansa AG and Lilium GmbH.

-John Micklethwait is the Editor-in-Chief of Bloomberg where he oversees editorial content across all Bloomberg platforms, including its news, newsletters, magazines, opinion, television, radio and digital properties, as well as its research services including Bloomberg Intelligence.
-Prior to joining Bloomberg in February 2015, Micklethwait was Editor-in-Chief of The Economist where he led the newspaper into the digital age while expanding its readership and enhancing its reputation.
+John Micklethwait is the Editor-in-Chief of Bloomberg where he oversees editorial content across all Bloomberg platforms, as well as its research services including Bloomberg Intelligence.
+Previously he was Editor-in-Chief of The Economist where he led the newspaper into the digital age.

 |0:05||Intro by Steffi Czerny|